 A plan for systematic integration

-The structure of the integration should then take place step by step in accordance with these priorities, so that there are enough resources and enough time available for each phase.
 A DAM implementation can be a complex process that affects internal systems, data sets and existing processes: a flexible and agile approach allows you to design a smooth roll-out and directly integrate the users’ experiences and feedback while minimizing risks.
 This reduces the complexity, and quick wins are a way to increase user acceptance, especially when introducing a system in larger companies.
+In fact, one of the biggest obstacles for a DAM project is the acceptance within the company.
+You will be only successful, if your users are happy and understand the benefits and potentials of such a new system.

 Even data transfer should be planned.
 Assets come in various formats and are found in various target files and on servers.
-Then there is content delivered externally, which also has to be transferred and categorized.
-Also important: never lose sight of meta data!
+In addition, there is always externally sourced content as well, which also has to be transferred and categorized.
+That it is why it is so important that you never lose sight of metadata!
 Streamlining and automation are the keys to success here.

 Team and budget